ewills1/systems-project/README.md

 ```
 2. Then import mySQL connector library (.jar) file that has been provided in the zip file to the referenced library of this project (system-project).

 3. If not using the database from (team060 db schema), run the sql on the 'systems-project\project\Database.sql' on your database engine (like MySQL Workbench).
-If no error encountered, proceeed to the next step.
+If no error encountered, proceed to the next step.

 4. Then execute the Main.java class.